 Without Sin Unto Salvation

-If we define salvation as an eligibility for eternal residence in Heaven, an eligibility given to us the moment we “make a decision for Christ,” then the expression “unto them that look for him shall he appear the second time without sin unto salvation” does not make much sense.
+If we define salvation as an eligibility for eternal residence in Heaven, an eligibility given to us the moment we “make a decision for Christ,” then the expression “to those who look for him, he shall appear the second time without sin to salvation” does not make much sense.
 (Aren’t we saved already?)

 But if we define salvation as deliverance from sin, then the expression makes perfect sense.
 The idea is that at the Lord’s return all of the sin that has troubled us will be removed, and this removal is salvation.